Advice to Parents:

-If you are uncertain about their drug use/abuse, look for the signs: If they are abusing drugs, they will likely: lie, hide, minimize or justify their drug use, try to manipulate you for favors and money, want you to bail them out of jams, have erratic hours and sleepless nights, have a roller-coaster emotional life with many interpersonal dramas, lose or be unable to get a job, or start falling down or failing in their school work, and likely will steal from you and others.
+If you are uncertain about their drug use/abuse, look for the signs.
+If they are abusing drugs, they will likely: lie, hide, minimize or justify their drug use, try to manipulate you for favors and money, want you to bail them out of jams, have erratic hours and sleepless nights, have a roller-coaster emotional life with many interpersonal dramas, lose or be unable to get a job, or start doing poorly or failing in their school work, and likely will steal from you and others.
 Check out their stories by talking with their school, office, or friends.

 If your child is living at home I would strongly recommend getting home drug tests and testing her regularly (but unpredictably) as a condition for living in your house.
-Or, if she is out of the home but receiving your financial support, give drug tests (as I still do with my daughter) as a condition for her receiving that support.
+Or, if she is out of the home but receiving your financial support, give drug tests as a condition for her receiving that support.
+(I did this for many years.)
 Keep close track of your money so you can know if she is stealing.
 Notice her sleeping habits to see if something is amiss.
-Believe (but also check out the stories of) school officials or friends or neighbors who report a problem to you.
+Listen to (but also check out the stories of) school officials or friends or neighbors who report a problem to you.
 Do not automatically take your child’s “side” by believing her stories.
 At the same time don’t accuse her or jump to negative conclusions.
 Dark-colored glasses are no better than rose-colored ones for seeing the truth.

 Instead put on the clear lenses of a detective seeking the facts.
 We have to be willing to drop the storyline in our own heads about who our children are, to drop the demand that they be who we want them to be or who we think they should be, and to see clearly what actually is happening.
 This is an act of love, no matter what accusations your child might make to the contrary.
 Of course you want to respect his privacy as much as feasible, but serious drug abuse is a life-threatening disease and, if you are going to be helpful, you have to find out what’s going on even if it means snooping in his room, and talking to people behind his back, and insisting on his being tested for drugs.